colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 The next steps were to split the data into training and testing sets (75%-25%), and perform cross-validation on the training data for feature selection insight.
 Then I would apply the linear regression model derived from the training data on the testing set to gauge its accuracy on an out-of-sample data set.

-I included the untransformed budget data and ratings in the cross-validation process to make sure I hadn't made a mistake assuming that they weren't relevant, then I calculated the average [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) on five different cross-validation folds.
+I calculated the average [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) on five different cross-validation folds for each potential mix of features.

 ![cross_validation]({{ site.url }}/images/cross_validation.png)